Maddogg Guest Writer, OMIG Investigator, T.H. Johnson

 Images of Whitehurst as a soldier in Viet Nam that others have had to dig up that he says little about unless he’s comfortable with the interviewer as the one from OMIG was allowed to probe deeply into his background.

-Equally important, he is also considered a hero in the eyes of OMIG officials as well regarding the Simpson trial due tom his commitment to the integrity of justice.
+Equally important, he is also considered a hero in the eyes of OMIG officials as well regarding the Simpson trial due to his commitment to the integrity of truth and justice.
 Whitehurst’s major problem was that he appears to be one of those people that believes that an agency such as the FBI must stand for what it’s image of integrity portrays.
-If the integrity of their environment is lacking, to people like him, they are not going to be satisfied with accepting the inadequacy of incompetence.
+If the integrity of their environment is lacking, to people like him, they are not going to be satisfied with accepting the inadequacy of lies and incompetence.
 Neither are they simply going to be a witness that remains silent, in order to go along to get along.
 These people are rare but their plight is often the same in corporate environments, dogged by those above in power because they will not submit to inappropriate conduct.

 U.S. Army soldier Frederic Whitehurst and his associate South Viet Namese Army translator when Whitehurst was reassigned to U.S. Army Intelligence at Duc Pho.

 Better known by its abbreviation EDTA is a chemical compound that lines a medical collection vial to keep blood from clotting and is identified by a purple cap on top.
 In essence, a higher concentration of that chemical EDTA found in the FBI labs actual research allegedly indicated that the blood belonging to O.J.
 Simpson came out of a collection vial and was planted drop by drop.
 A lesser concentration of the chemical as Martz was attempting to allege implied it was meaningless because many products contained EDTA.
 I use the word alleged since several requests by OMIG with the USDOJ Office of the Inspector General for a copy of the Whitehurst complaint under two Freedom of Information Act requests have not been granted after 5 months.
-Nevertheless, OMIG has interviewed Whitehurst’s in the midst of its Simpson investigation and he stated that the presence of EDTA was not the issue, but the concentration of the EDTA’s presence was the crucial issue.
+Nevertheless, OMIG has interviewed Whitehurst in the midst of its Simpson investigation and he stated that the presence of EDTA was not the issue, but the concentration of the EDTA’s presence was the crucial issue.
 The agent Roger Martz was allegedly accused by his peers of attempting to down grade the concentration of that chemical preservative to favor the prosecution’s case against Simpson and using his invented junk science to do it.
 Hence, it is the concentration of the chemical that is significant and a higher concentration as that contained in the vial can be lethal if found in a human being’s body.

 THE DISTANT TRAVELER IN THE O.J.
 SIMPSON CASE